 Here are some of the common issues with sleep hygiene and how they contribute to insomnia—plus how to clean up your act so can fall asleep faster.

-If you are looking for another technique to fall asleep, try an Aaptiv guided meditation designed specifically to help you relax.
+If you are looking for new techniques to fall asleep, try Aaptiv’s new Sleep Category with meditations designed specifically to help you relax.

 Set an alarm for bedtime—and stick to it.